-(b) Regulated entities shall provide or arrange for access during all inspections and shall cooperate with the County's representative during such inspections and investigations.
+- (b) Regulated entities shall provide or arrange for access during all inspections and shall cooperate with the County's representative during such inspections and investigations.
 Such inspections and investigations may include confirmation of proper placement of materials in containers, Edible Food Recovery activities, records, or any other requirement of this Ordinance described herein.
-Failure to provide or arrange for: (i) access to an entity's premises; (ii) access to records for any inspection or investigation is a violation of this Ordinance and may result in penalties described.

-(c) Any records obtained by the County during its inspections or other reviews shall be subject to the requirements and applicable disclosure exemptions of the Public Records Act as set forth in Government Code Section 6250 et seq.

-13 (d) DEHS or its Enforcement Officer are authorized to conduct any inspections, 14 or other investigations as reasonably necessary to further the goals of this Ordinance, 15 subject to Applicable Laws.

-(e) DEHS or its Enforcement Officer shall receive complaints from Persons regarding an entity that may be potentially non-compliant with this Ordinance or SB 1383 Edible Food Recovery Regulations, including receipt of anonymous complaints.
+Failure to provide or arrange for: (i) access to an entity's premises; (ii) access to records for any inspection or investigation is a violation of this Ordinance and may result in penalties described. - (c) Any records obtained by the County during its inspections or other reviews shall be subject to the requirements and applicable disclosure exemptions of the Public Records Act as set forth in Government Code Section 6250 et seq. - DEHS or its Enforcement Officer are authorized to conduct any inspections, on other investigations as reasonably necessary to further the goals of this Ordinance, subject to Applicable Laws. - (e) DEHS or its Enforcement Officer shall receive complaints from Persons regarding an entity that may be potentially non-compliant with this Ordinance or SB 1383 Edible Food Recovery Regulations, including receipt of anonymous complaints.

-19 33.1508 En

-08 Enforcement.
+33.1508 Enforcement.

-20 Violation of any provision of this Ordinance shall constitute grounds for (a) 21 issuance of a Notice of Violation and assessment of a fine by DEHS or its Enforcement 22 Officer.
-DEHS may commence Enforcement Actions under this Ordinance by issuing an 23 administrative citation and assessing a fine.
-County's procedures on imposition of 24 administrative fines are hereby incorporated in their entirety, as modified from time to 25 time, and shall govern the imposition, enforcement, Collection, and review of 26 administrative citations issued to enforce this Ordinance and any rule or regulation 27 adopted pursuant to this Ordinance, except as otherwise indicated in this Ordinance.

-(b) Other remedies allowed by law may be used, including civil action or prosecution as an infraction.
+- (a) Violation of any provision of this Ordinance shall constitute grounds for issuance of a Notice of Violation and assessment of a fine by DEHS or its Enforcement Officer.
+DEHS may commence Enforcement Actions under this Ordinance by issuing an administrative citation and assessing a fine.
+County's procedures on imposition of administrative fines are hereby incorporated in their entirety, as modified from time to time, and shall govern the imposition, enforcement, Collection, and review of administrative citations issued to enforce this Ordinance and any rule or regulation adopted pursuant to this Ordinance, except as otherwise indicated in this Ordinance. - (b) Other remedies allowed by law may be used, including civil action or prosecution as an infraction.
 DEHS may pursue civil actions in the California courts to seek recovery of unpaid administrative citations.
 DEHS may elect to delay court action until such time as a sufficiently large number of violations, or cumulative size of violations exist such that court action is a reasonable use of County staff and resources.

-Responsible Entity for Enforcement
+(c) Responsible Entity for Enforcement

-6 (1) Enforcement pursuant to this Ordinance may be undertaken by 7 DEHS Enforcement Official or county manager or representative who will interpret the 8 Ordinance; determine the applicability of waivers, if violation(s) have occurred; implement 9 Enforcement Actions; and, determine if compliance standards are met.
+(1) Enforcement pursuant to this Ordinance may be undertaken by DEHS Enforcement Official or county manager or representative who will interpret the Ordinance; determine the applicability of waivers, if violation(s) have occurred; implement Enforcement Actions; and, determine if compliance standards are met.